 In 2008, Rwanda Aid built a village, which provides care and support for over 60 children with a wide range of disabilities, some physical, some mental.

-The village is run by a Rwandan charity, supported by Rwanda Aid, including a centre manager with a staff of carers, teachers and cleaners.
+The village is run by Rwandan Aid and employs a centre manager with a staff of carers, teachers and cleaners.

-A teacher conducts a music therapy session with children at Ngwino Nawe
+A teacher conducts a music therapy session with children at The Alivera Centre

 QUALITY RESIDENTIAL CARE